Menu

 Progress to date

-Under this grant BIT worked with twelve partners across six countries, initiating 39 projects and completing 23 randomised evaluations of behavioural interventions.
+Under this grant BIT worked with 12 partners across six countries, initiating 39 projects and completing 23 randomised evaluations of behavioural interventions.
 The trials included measures to increase early filing of tax returns which reached more than 11 million taxpayers in Indonesia, the use of ‘rules of thumb’ postures to improve the quality of school management practices across more than 4,000 high schools in Guatemala, and examining the use of posters encourage bystander interventions in cases of sexual harassment on public buses.

 BIT achieved notable gains in capacity, particularly among the six partners with which they worked most closely: Bangladesh Access to Information (a2i), BRAC, Guatemala Tax Authority, Guatemala Ministry of Education, Indonesia Tax Authority and Indonesia Social Security Agency.
 Many of these partners have institutionalised their own behavioural science teams and have designed and raised funds for their own behavioural science programmes.
 GIF investment finished in 201 and is summarised in this report.